Why Choose Custom Molded Plugs Over Liquid Masking?

 Are custom molded parts more expensive in the long run?
 Perhaps not - consider this case.

-In 2012, a prominent Illinois anodizer contacted Viadon about some aluminum parts they were having difficulty masking adequately.
-At the time, this company was using a liquid masking for anodizing.
-While it usually got the job done, the liquid mask didn’t always work – rejects of parts were occurring, and not a small quantity.
+In 2012, a prominent Illinois anodizer using a Type 2 anodizing process contacted Viadon about some aluminum parts they were having difficulty masking adequately.
+At the time, this company was using a liquid maskant.
+The liquid mask didn’t always work – rejects of parts were occurring frequently, and in significant numbers.

-One reason for this was the liquid mask itself; it needed to be applied several times on each part, on both sides.
-Because of this, the edge of the masked area was uneven.
+One reason for this was the liquid mask itself; it needed to be applied several times on each part, on both sides to fully mask the steel insert.
+Because of this, the edge of the masked area was uneven after multiple coats.
 On top of all this, the cost for labor required to mask these parts was enormous; it often took two full days to apply liquid mask to these parts, not to mention the stripping required after anodizing.

 Most problematically, the liquid mask was failing.
-This would be less of an issue if the entire part was aluminum, but the area to be masked was a steel insert going through the inside diameter.
+This would be less of an issue if the entire part was aluminum, but the area to be masked was a steel insert going through the inside diameter of the metal part.
 Because Type II anodizing was being used, sulfuric acid was a part of the process.
 And when sulfuric acid touches steel?
 Well… the steel “burns” away – or more accurately, it quickly corrodes the steel leaving a hole with no steel there.

 Obviously this was an unacceptable result for the anodizer’s customer.